omrilotan/isbot/README.md

 - Flag bot pageviews to consider in business analysis
 - Prefer to serve cached content and relieve service load
 - Omit third party solutions' code (tags, pixels)
-> I is not recommended to whitelist requests for any reason based on user agent header only.
+> It is not recommended to whitelist requests for any reason based on user agent header only.
 Instead other methods of identification can be added such as reverse dns lookup.

 ## Data sources